-Management's discussion and analysis of East Montgomery County Improvement District's (the "District") financial performance provides an overview of the District's financial activities for the fiscal year ended June 30, 2014.
-Please read it in conjunction with the District's financial statements, which begin on page 8.
+Management's discussion and analysis of East Montgomery County Improvement District's (the "District") financial performance provides an overview of the District's financial activities for the fiscal year ended June 30, 2015.
+Please read it in conjunction with the District's financial statements.